Harishh-R/TigerDetect/README.md

 # TigerDetect
-This project aims at building an bounding box detector for the tiger in the wild.
+This project aims at building an bounding box detector for tiger in the wild.